old6sun/MVCTL_F/README.md

 The script evaluates trajectories and outputs a statistical dashboard grouped by risk sources (e.g., `direct_prompt_injection`, `malicious_tool_execution`, `inherent_agent_failures`).
 It provides detailed counts of correct danger interceptions versus safe misjudgments for each individual property, as well as a combined comprehensive defense score.

-## OpenClaw MvKS Module
+## MvKS_builder Module

-The `openclaw-mvks` directory contains an advanced verification suite based on Multi-valued Kripke Structures (MvKS).
-It provides tools for matrix-based temporal logic evaluation, fuzzy state transition mapping, and visual distributions of interception probabilities.
+The `MvKS_builder` directory contains an advanced verification suite based on Multi-valued Kripke Structures (MvKS).
+It provides tools for matrix-based temporal logic evaluation, fuzzy state transition mapping, and visual distributions of interception possibilities.

-### Key Scripts in `openclaw-mvks`:
+### Key Scripts in `MvKS_builder`:

 1. **`mvks_builder.py`**:
    - Parses the agent evaluation logs and constructs a Multi-valued Kripke Structure (MvKS).